januff/spotify-favorites-export/README.md

 - **[How Portable Is Spotify?](draft.md): Exporting My Saved Music**

-  > I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions.
-And the paid versions are subscription apps.
-Who wants a subscription to a migration app?
+  > I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions–and the paid versions are subscription apps.
+Who wants to subscribe to a migration app?

 <br/>